What is premature ovarian insufficiency (POI)?

 In almost half of women affected by POI, the exact cause is never known.
 Some known causes include:

-• POI occurs more often in some families.
-A history of POI in a close family member (mother, sister) should alert both family and physicians that other women in the family are at possible risk for POI.
+- POI occurs more often in some families.
+A history of POI in a close family member (mother, sister) should alert both family and physicians that other women are at risk for POI.

 How can I confirm whether I have POI?